Atiyakh/Fluxon/README.md

 ![](https://github.com/Atiyakh/Fluxon/blob/main/benchmarks/logo.png)
 # What is Fluxon?
-Fluxon is a lightweight python-based general-purpose network engine.
+Fluxon is a lightweight general-purpose network engine written in Python.
 It offers secure communication, session handling, various server architectures and setups, and high-level database management making it an excellent choice for building server-side applications.

 Fluxon combines the minimalist and flexible approach of Flask with Twisted's extensibility and scalability.
 It introduces a modular, flow-based architecture for seamless client-server communication and innovative features like reverse requests and built-in cloud integration.